grumpycoders/iec-60908/README.md

 ## Pits and grooves
 The surface of a compact disc is covered in microscopic holes, which form a series of pits and grooves, also known as pits and lands.
-While this is well know, and the internet has lots of research showing the surface of a compact disc through a microscope, the way this actually translates to data isn't that well documented.
+While this is well known, and the internet has lots of research showing the surface of a compact disc through a microscope, the way this actually translates to data isn't that well documented.